f5devcentral/f5-velos-training/docs/velos_multitenancy.rst

   :align: center
   :scale: 70%

 Single vCPU (Skinny) tenants are supported, but that option is hidden under **Advanced** mode.
 This would allow for 22 single vCPU tenants per BX110 blade.
 While single vCPUs guests are supported, they are not recommended for most environments.
 This is due to the fact that a single vCPU tenant is running on a single hyperthread, and performance of a single thread can be influenced by other services running on the other hyperthread of a CPU.
-Since this can lead to unpredictable behavior, only a very lightly loaded LTM/DNS only type tenant should be considered for this option.
+Since this can lead to unpredictable behavior, only a very lightly loaded LTM/DNS-only type tenant should be considered for this option.
 As always proper sizing should be done to ensure the tenant has enough resources.

 A VELOS tenant supports 3 states: (**Configured**, **Provisioned**, and **Deployed**):